bnb-chain/bsc-snapshots/README.md

 ```

 - Uncompress: `tar -I lz4 -xvf geth.tar.lz4`.
 It will take more than two hours to uncompress.
-You can put it in the backgroud by `nohup tar -I lz4 -xvf geth.tar.lz4 &`
+You can put it in the background by `nohup tar -I lz4 -xvf geth.tar.lz4 &`
 - You can combine the above steps by running a script:
 ```
 wget -O geth.tar.lz4  "<paste snapshot URL here>"